-Stimulated Raman scattering (SRS) is a process in which photons interact with the medium during the transmission of laser in the matrix, and the laser is converted to long wave.
+Stimulated Raman scattering (SRS) is a process where photons interact with the medium during the transmission of laser in the matrix, converting the laser to long wave.

-The stimulated Raman scattering of ytterbium doped fiber mainly depends on the core diameter, fiber length, doping concentration and pumping mode.
+The stimulated Raman scattering of ytterbium-doped fiber is mainly dependent on core diameter, fiber length, doping concentration, and pumping mode.

 1. Influence of core diameter on output